wavesplatform/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/readme.md

 2. Run the checksum with some tool to test files (checksum of the **blockchain_last.tar** file should be the same as inside **blockchain_last.tar.SHA1SUM** file).

 3. Empty the existing data folder.
-By default the blockchain data is stored in `data` folder that is located in base application directory.
-See the default base application directory for different operating systems in [Default Application Directory](/en/waves-node/node-configuration#default-application-directory) section of the [Node Configuration](/en/waves-node/node-configuration) article.

    <details>
      <summary>Linux console command</summary>

      ```sudo rm -rdf /var/lib/waves/data```.
    </details>

+   By default the blockchain data is stored in `data` folder in [base application directory](/en/waves-node/node-configuration#default-application-directory).

 4. Unpack the database files in the `data` folder.